Travel Agent Tax Deductions 2023

 If you run a small business, such as a Dream Vacations franchise, you’re likely responsible for your own insurance.
 You can deduct the premiums for health insurance and life insurance, so keep track of how much you pay each year for coverage.

-If you have a vehicle designated for business and not personal use, you can also deduct your car insurance premiums for this vehicle.
+If you have a vehicle designated solely for business, you can also deduct your car insurance premiums for this vehicle.

 Marketing Expenses

-Growing a business can be tough.
-Getting the word out however you can is a big part of how to manage a franchise, but that can mean spending some of your hard-earned money on marketing and advertising.
+Growing a business requires many different aspects.
+Getting the word out is a big part of how to manage a franchise, and that can mean spending money on marketing and advertising.
 Fortunately, these are also expenses you can write off on your taxes.
+Better yet, as a Dream Vacations Franchise Owner, you’ll access a marketing toolkit where over 95% of programs are included in your franchise fee!

 Supplies

-• Home-Based vs. Working From Home: Do you own a home-based business?
-Or do you work for a company that has you working remotely?
-Remote workers don’t qualify for the same deductions.
+• Home-Based vs. Working From Home: Do you own a home-based business, or do you work for a company that has you working remotely?
+Remote worker employees don’t qualify for the same deductions that entrepreneurs, like Dream Vacations Franchise Owners, can.

 • Qualification: To qualify for the home office tax deduction, you must use the portion of your home you’re claiming exclusively for your business on a regular basis.
 What constitutes “exclusive” and “regular” use is open to interpretation.
 But if you use the space for business a few hours each day and personal activities don’t interfere any more than they would in a normal office building, that will likely meet the IRS’s requirements.